CompSciCabal/cabalbot/commands.md

 `/cabalbot I'm bored`
 Your friendly cabalbot cares about you, and wants you to live a full, exciting life.
 You'll be assigned a paper to read, and a short presentation on it will be scheduled in the near future.

+`/cabalbot rate paper [url/id] rating [rating]`
+Rating Dimensions:
+Quality of paper
+Amount of content
+Did I understand it
+Do I want to read more like it

+Ratings are stored as four character strings, as follows:
+AAAA is a high quality paper with lots of content that you understood and would like to read more about.
+FFFF is a low quality paper with no content that you didn't understand and never want to see again.
+BCDF is a decent quality paper with some content that you only slightly understood and never want to see again.
+(The fact that these rating strings are also valid two byte hex strings is entirely incidental.)

 TODOS:
 - We should add tasks like group programming, demos, etc in addition to papers.